AvivAminoff/BI-Project/README.md

 # BI-Project
-BI Project - Aviv Aminoff, Lior Hazan, Sela Bar, Chen Alfasi, Liran Milles. sela bar is in the building. liran milles is the king.
+BI Project - Aviv Aminoff, Lior Hazan, Sela Bar, Chen Alfasi, Liran Milles.
+Sela bar is in the building.
+liran milles is the king.
 Chen Alfasi is num 1.
-Lior Hazan like git.
+Lior Hazan likes git.

-The word files include the answoers of the questions.
+The Word files include the answers to the questions.
-You can see the json file.
+You can see the JSON file.
-The file HW2.ipynb include the ETL code. bla.txt file was to check that what we did in the beginning of the assignment is work.
+The file HW2.ipynb include the ETL code.

+The Word file called "Final report" is the final file of the project.